-To simplify our political history very much, it has essentially been a struggle to shift political power and accountability from the all-powerful king who claimed that he obtained his right to rule from God to a national parliament that was increasingly representative of ordinary people and accountable to ordinary people.
+To simplify British political history very much, it has essentially been a struggle to shift political power and accountability from the all-powerful king - who claimed that he obtained his right to rule from God - to a national parliament that was increasingly representative of ordinary people and accountable to ordinary people.
 There have been many milestones along this long and troubled road to full democracy.

-- almost uniquely in the world, we have no written constitution (the only other such nations are Israel & New Zealand)
+- almost uniquely in the world, Britain has no written constitution (the only other such nations are Israel & New Zealand)

-- our political system is not neat or logical or always fully democratic
+- the political system is not neat or logical or always fully democratic or particularly efficient

 - change has been very gradual and pragmatic and built on consensus